CloudLabsAI-Azure/PowerApps-in-a-day/00_Prerequisite.md

       > **IMPORANT:** You need to wait for the database to finish provisioning before trying to create an application.
 The **Status** will change to Ready when done.

    > **Note:** This may take few minutes to complete.

+### Summary

+In this exercise, you have created a new environment and Microsoft Dataverse database instance.

+### You have successfully completed the lab